The best vegan alternatives & substitutes

 Vegan chicken alternative

-From wings to nuggets, there are a couple of ways to go about substituting chicken.
-For a healthy, more veggie-based alternative you can use cauliflower for marinating, battering, breading, frying and for simmering in curries.
+From wings to nuggets, there are a couple of ways to substitute chicken.
+For a healthy, more veggie-based alternative, you can use cauliflower for marinating, battering, breading, frying, and simmering in curries.

 For a chewier texture, look for seitan – a product made from wheat gluten.
 This is an excellent meat substitute if you want to snack on chicken nuggets or a good old-fashioned chicken burger.